GraphQL vs REST: A Dialogue Between Frontend and Backend

 }

-But I want to be honest: you can get some of this with REST too.
-OpenAPI with code generation tooling like openapi-typescript has gotten quite good.
-It's more work to set up, and in my experience the specs drift from reality more easily than a GraphQL schema does (because the schema IS the implementation, not a separate document describing it).
-But it's possible.
-The gap here is real but not as wide as the GraphQL community sometimes implies.
+Fair to mention: REST can get partway here too.
+OpenAPI with code generation from tools like openapi-typescript has gotten solid.
+It's more setup work, and in my experience the specs drift from reality more easily than a GraphQL schema does (because the schema IS the implementation, not a document sitting next to it).
+But the gap isn't as wide as the GraphQL community sometimes suggests.

-In GraphQL, everything is a POST.
-A mutation is a query with the word mutation at the top:
+GraphQL: everything is POST.
+A mutation is a query with mutation at the top:

 mutation UpdateShipmentStatus($id: ID!, $status: ShipmentStatus!) {